-To add to the incredible places to visit in Tasmania, there’s an incredibly rich (and well protected) wildlife.
+The top attractions in Tasmania include breathtaking mountain ranges and newly-opened hiking trails.
+To add to the incredible selection, there’s an incredibly rich (and well protected) wildlife.
 There’s a good reason if Tasmanian Wilderness is listed under UNESCO World Heritage Sites.

-Finally, I had no idea about it, but the little state of Tasmania has the cleanest air in the world.
+In Tasmania you will also find mouth-watering food and wine and an abundance of remarkable arts and traditions.
+Finally, the little state of Tasmania has the cleanest air in the world.
 This is officially documented by the Cape Grim Baseline Air Pollution Station, which regularly monitors the Southern Hemispheric air.
 The air is so clean that rainwater is being collected and bottled – it can actually be drunk!

-Twenty Incredible Places To Visit In Tasmania
+28 Stunning Places To Visit In Tasmania

 One of the best ways to explore Hobart is to hire a car, and drive down the lively streets of the city and simply appreciate what it has to offer.

 With its superb port facilities, Hobart has famously become the gateway to the Antarctic.
 From here, the southernmost region of the Earth is just 1,390 nautical miles.
-There are various agencies that could help in setting an expedition to Antarctic, and leaving for one is one of the most amazing things to do in Hobart.
+There are various agencies that could help in setting an expedition to Antarctic, and leaving for one is one of the most amazing things to do in Tasmania.

 Begin with a visit to the Mawson’s Huts Replica Museum, to see how the people during the first expedition lived during their two year stay in the region.
-It is also possible to visit the Tasmanian Museum and Art Gallery where they house a permanent exhibit of Antarctic’s natural history and scientific findings.
+It is also possible to visit the Tasmanian Museum and Art Gallery where you will find a permanent exhibit of Antarctic’s natural history and scientific findings.

 Royal Tasmanian Botanical Gardens

 This 14 hectares of land holds a fascinating collection of trees and plants, some of which are historic and one of a kind, like the Kings Lomatia plant.
 This is a critically endangered plant and all of the living samples are genetically identical.

 In the garden’s sub-Antarctic Plant House, it is easy to be amazed with the samples of exotic plants taken from the Antarctic region.

 Wineglass Bay, Freycinet National Park

-Wineglass Bay, in Freycinet National Park, is meant to be one of the world’s finest white sand beaches – and I am an expert on that, being from Sardinia!
-It is a postcard-perfect view, which gets even better if one climbs to the top of Mt.
+Located in the National Park you will find Wineglass Bay, one of the world’s finest white sand beaches – and I am an expert on that, being from Sardinia!
+It is a postcard-perfect view, which gets even better if you climb to the top of Mt.
 Amos.

-Natural Rock Arch at Bruny Island
+The Natural Rock Arch at Bruny Island is a must see.

 Wildlife Sanctuaries at Bonorong